-We are also asking judges to evaluate whether or not they feel the application is deserving of a Big Ideas award.
+New to the contest this round, we are asking judges to evaluate whether or not they feel the application is deserving of a Big Ideas award.
 The three dropdown options are "yes", "no" and "maybe/unsure" and judges are asked to select one of these.
 For the four applications you have been assigned to review, we ask you to limit your "yes" response to no more than 2 applications.